Skin Reactions From Radiation

 Each time radiation therapy is delivered, small amounts are absorbed by the skin in the area being treated.
 About 2 to 3 weeks after your first radiation treatment, you may notice redness and irritation in the area of treatment that may appear similar to a sunburn.
 The skin may be itchy, dry, red or sore.
 These changes are an expected part of your therapy and are temporary.
 Your team will examine your skin periodically.
 In some cases, you may need to stop radiation treatments for a short period to allow the skin to heal.
 If the reaction becomes severe, you may need special care to help the area heal.

-All patients receiving radiation therapy should take special measures to protect their skin from any additional damage, including:
+All patients receiving radiation therapy should take special measures to protect and care for their skin, including:

 Be extra kind to the skin in the area being treated.

-If your treatment is to your head, use a mild shampoo, such as baby shampoo, and try not to shampoo every day.
-In addition, do not use hot curlers or a curling iron, and be gentle when combing or brushing hair.
-For additional information on this subject, go to Hair Loss/Alopecia.
+- If your treatment is to your head, use a mild shampoo, such as baby shampoo, and try not to shampoo every day.
+In addition, do not use hot curlers or a curling/flat iron, and be gentle when combing or brushing hair.

-Use gentle detergents, such as Woolite® or Ivory Snow®, to wash your clothes.
+- Use gentle detergents, such as Woolite®, Ivory Snow®, Dreft®, or Eucalan® to wash your clothes.